-where $P_0$ is the peak power flux of the optical pulse, $T$ is the transmittance at the air-semiconductor interface, $\alpha$ is the absorption coefficient (sometimes the imaginary permittivity is used instead~\cite{Burford2016, Bashirpour2017}), $d$ is the penetration depth, and $f(\mathbf{r},t)$ accounts for the spatial distribution and temporal delay of the optical pulse.
+Here, ${P_0}$ is the peak power flux density of the incident optical pulse, $T$ is the transmittance at the air-semiconductor interface, $\alpha$ is the absorption coefficient (the imaginary part of the permittivity is sometimes used instead~\cite{Burford2016, Bashirpour2017}), $d$ is the penetration depth, and $f({\bf{r}},t)$ accounts for the spatial distribution and the temporal delay of the optical pulse.
 Note that~\eqref{PabsA} is obtained under the assumption that the incident optical pulse enters the semiconductor layer through a simple air-semiconductor interface.
 It is also assumed that $f({\bf{r}},t)$ is narrowband.
 This assumption permits a constant value to be used for $\alpha$, which in reality is frequency-dependent~\cite{Blakemore1982, Levinshtein1996, Sehmi2017}.